fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 teddy = Dog.new('Teddy')
 ```
 *8) What is an instance variable, and how is it related to an object?*
 An instance variable is a variable scoped at an object level (meaning it is accessible to all instance methods, even though it's defined outside any given instance method).
-It is denoted by a `@` symbol in front of it.
+It is denoted by a `@` symbol in front of it's name.
 They are *named* by the class, but are not created by the class - they are created when an object is instantiated from a class and a value is assigned to it (an instance variable that does not have a value assigned to it is _not_ part of that object's state).

 When instance variables are initialised and assigned an object, they become part of an object's state.
-As instance variables are part of the state the object carries, they cannot be inherited.
+As instance variables are part of the state the object carries, they cannot be inherited (since they do not exist until an object is instantiated from a class)

 In our below example, the `initialize` method in our `Dog` class can take a `fur` argument when an object is instantiated.
-However, because we have not initialised an instance variable for `fur`, it does not become part of `ted`'s state, even though we have created a getter method.
-If we attempt to call `ted.fur`, we will get `nil` - uninitialized instance variables return `nil`.
+However, because we have not initialised an instance variable for `fur`, it does not become part of `ted`'s state, even though we have created a getter method (the `initialize` method simply ignores the reference to the object passed as the `fur` argument).
+If we attempt to call `ted.fur`, we will get `nil` - uninitialized instance variables return `nil` (contrast this with uninitialised local variables, which return a `NameError`).
 ```
 class Dog
   attr_reader :fur